Grochu25/turnieje_projekt_ZSI/README.md

 These settings can be changed by editing file **/src/main/resources/static/db.properties**

-structure and example data are placed in file **/zawodnicy.sql** exported directly from our database
+The database structure and example data are stored in **/zawodnicy.sql** exported directly from our database

 ## Purpose of the application
-The purpose of the application is to display tournament ladders taking into account indyvidual points of participants.
+The purpose of the application is to display tournament ladders taking into account individual points of participants.
 App consists of 3 sites:
-- home page with navigation
+- *Home page* - with navigation
-- tournament ladder page with participants divided by weight and age category
+- *Tournament ladder page* - with participants divided by weight and age category
-- registration page, that allows for adding new participant to the competition
+- *Registration page* - allowing for adding new participant to the competition